Talking Tom & Friends: Reception

+Upon release, Talking Tom Cat reached massive success.
+Within merely months, the app had gained millions of downloads.
+The popularity of the app reached the attention of TurboSquid themselves, who applauded Andrey Kravchenko for having his model be featured in the app.

 My Talking Tom had over 11 million downloads and was the top games app in 135 countries worldwide within 10 days of its launch.

 The Talking Tom & Friends YouTube channel has over 14.8 million subscribers and 6.1 billion views as of May 2022.

 As of June 2022, the franchise has had its apps downloaded more than 18 billion times.

 Accolades

 The My Talking Tom app won the award for "Best iPad Game: Kids, Education & Family" at the 2014 Tabby Awards, the global competition for the best tablet app.

 My Talking Tom was also voted the 2014 Tabby Award Users' Choice favorite in two categories, "Best iPad Game: Kids, Education & Family" and "Best Android Game: Puzzle, Cards & Family".

 The Talking Tom & Friends television series won the Best Animated Series Award at the 2016 Cablefax Awards.